 There’s an explanatory image of what UX means, created by Stephen P. Anderson, an internationally recognized speaker.

-4.1 Include Tags in Title and Body
+5.4 Include Tags in Title and Body

 Since we are talking about writing for SEO, you need to include tags to let search engines know how your piece is structured.
 Title tag has a high influence on your piece of content because it will be displayed as the big blue link in search engine results:

 You need to have a relevant, engaging and attractive title to make the user click on it and stay on page.
-Also don’t make a promise from the title that you can’t fulfill in the body content.
-There might be cases when Google will rewrite your title tag with information from meta description and page content if Google doesn’t like the one you added.
+Also, don’t make a promise from the title that you can’t fulfill in the body content.
+There might be cases when Google rewrites your title tag with information from meta description and page content if Google doesn’t like the one you added.
 Chances are this won’t be as good as the one you’ve created, so you must ensure that your own title tag is completely relevant, descriptive, has the right length and the focus keyword phrases included.

 - Use the brand leverage.
-For well-known brands it is in their best interest to use the brand name in the title.
+For well-known brands, it is in their best interest to use the brand name in the title.

 - Don’t use title case.